operator-framework/enhancements/enhancements/upstream-downstream-repository-split.md

 ### Upstreaming
 Ideally, all changes should be made upstream.
 However, in case of a critical feature or fix needs to be added to downstream while upstream is not in a good state, the change can be brought back upstream as follows:
-1. PR merges to downstream into one of the repositories in `/staging`
+1. PR merges to downstream into one of the repositories in `/staging`.
 2. PR cherry-picked to upstream using the `push_upstream.sh` script by commit range.
-This creates a PR against upstream/master
+This creates a PR against upstream/master.
    ```
    $ ./scripts/push_upstream.sh api b548a718f..85784b751
    ```
 3. Upstream tests run against PR.
-Once tests pass, fix is merged to upstream
+Once tests pass, fix is merged to upstream.

 ### Testing

 #### Downstream testing
-To have the openshift specific tests running against the downstream repo, the [`ci-operator`](github.com/openshift/release/tree/master/ci-operator/jobs/operator-framework/operator-lifecycle-manager) will be updated to use use the new downstream repo as its source.
+To have the OpenShift specific tests running against the downstream repo, the [`ci-operator`](github.com/openshift/release/tree/master/ci-operator/jobs/operator-framework/operator-lifecycle-manager) will be updated to use use the new downstream repo as its source.
 The unit tests will continue to use github actions.

 #### Upstream testing
-The upstream repositories will continue to use github actions for tests, with the openshift specific tests being removed.
+The upstream repositories will continue to use github actions for tests, with the OpenShift specific tests being removed.

 #### Testing for upstream/downstream sync
 The upstream sync creates a PR against downstream master before merging, so it undergoes the same tests as any other downstream PR.